 Ask five different people which bed sheets are the most comfortable to sleep on, and you'll hear five different answers.
 That's because the most comfortable sheets for you depend a lot on the type of sleeper you are.

 So start by considering your sleep style.
-If you're a sweaty sleeper or live in a hot climate that never sees a cool night, a comfortable set made of linen will be breathable and keep you cool all night.
+If you're a sweaty sleeper or live in a hot climate that never sees a cool night, a comfortable set made of percale cotton, bamboo, or silk will be breathable and keep you cool all night.
 Conversely, anyone whose nights often include snow, fireplaces, and plunging temperatures needs a quality set of bed sheets for winter — and this list includes a top-notch heavy flannel pair that reviewers love.

 Depending on your health needs, a hypoallergenic sheet set that is resistant to dust mites and allergens may be the most comfortable for you.
 And it's impossible to forget budgetary needs — by all means, treat yourself to a luxury set of silk sheets if the cost doesn't strain your wallet.
 But if silk isn't practical for you, no worries: Some of the most comfortable sheets are also the most affordable bed sheets on Amazon.